World Chess Championship 1985: Games 6 to 15 – Kasparov equalises

 After such a flurry of excitement, it is perhaps understandable that the players regrouped in the following game, which was a short 27-move draw.
 The following four games also ended in draws, with Karpov having slightly the worse of at least two games, but with Kasparov unable to force a victory.

 Kasparov reports speaking to grandmaster Andras Adorjan after game 10, lamenting the opportunities he felt he had missed in games 7, 9 and 10.
 Adorjan stated 'The main thing is not the score, but the trend, which, in my opinion is favourable'.
 Adorjan's statement came true in game 11, which was won by Kasparov in just 25 moves, following an oversight by Karpov on move 22.

 Games 12, 13 and 15 were all drawn quickly.
 Game 14 also ended in a draw after forceful and accurate play on both sides.
 Kasparov later rated game 14 as "perhaps the 'cleanest' game of the match".

 So the scores after 15 games were level at 7½–7½, and the match was already past the halfway point.

 Game 16 – Kasparov's masterpiece

 The first 10 moves of game 16 were identical to those from game 12.
 Karpov was the first to deviate, but Kasparov had analysed the position deeply in his preparation before the match, and was able to take the initiative, despite playing with the black pieces.

-Kasparov's positioning of a knight deep in his opponent's position as early as move 16 (see first diagram) was spectacular and ultimately decisive.
-The knight remained in place until move 34, when Karpov was forced to sacrifice his queen to remove it.
+Kasparov's positioning of a knight deep in his opponent's position on move 16 (see first diagram) was ultimately decisive.
+The knight remained in place until move 34, when Karpov sacrificed his queen to remove it.

 Chess Informant readers selected this game as the best game of the first 64 issues.

 The game progressed as follows (notes based on Kasparov's analysis):